manfredspitze/try-except-starter/README.md

 ### Partner Work

-- After reviewing the resources in this repo and completing the readings, open `file.py` in VS Code on your workstation.
+- After reviewing the resources in this repo and completing the readings, open `partners-exceptions-run-time.py` in VS Code on your workstation
+- Follow the instructions in this Python file

 ### Coding